-The proportion of the asset under management of the Sub-Fund that can be subject to equity swaps is 25% on average with a 100% maximum while the expected level of exposure that could be subject to them amounts to 25% of the Sub-Fund's net assets, subject to a maximum of 100%.
+The expected level of exposure that could be subject to total return swaps amounts (unfunded) to 200% of the Sub-Fund's net assets, subject to a maximum of 260%.
 The underlying of these total return swaps will consist of instruments in which the Sub-Fund may invest according to its investment objective and policy.
 The Sub-Fund is not exposed to SFTs.